Vancouver is beautiful in autumn, with fall colours throughout the Lower Mainland, especially in parks from late September until early November.

 Top Vancouver Activities in Autumn

-Some of our top recommended places and things to do in fall in 2020 include the following:
+Some of our top recommended places and things to do in the fall include the following:

 Continue reading for more ideas on things to do this autumn.